Doddmane Hudga

-This film marks third collaboration between Puneeth and Soori.
+The film also marks the third collaboration between Puneeth and Soori.
 The film was produced by M. Govindu under Ajay Pictures banner.
 Music was composed by V. Harikrishna and art direction by Shashidhar Adapa.
 The principal photography commenced on 5 March 2015.
 The film was released worldwide on 30 September 2016 to positive reviews and it was commercially successful.

 Plot

 Surya is a short-tempered youngster, who cooks biriyani at a local market.
-He meets Usha, where he saves her from goons and drops her off at a drama studio, where it is revealed that Usha is Nisha, who is participating in a drama.
-Cable Babu is a goon who wants to become a politician.
+He meets Usha when he saves her from goons and drops her off at a drama studio, where it is revealed that Usha is in fact Nisha, who is participating in a drama.
+'Cable' Babu is a goon who wants to become a politician.
 When his goons were setting a shop on fire, they were all thrashed by Doddmane Rajeeva.
 When his son Krishna robs some jewellery, Rajeeva humiliates him.
 Krishna joins hands with Babu to humiliate Rajeeva.
 After that, Babu steals all the land documents that belong to the farmers leading to Rajeeva's arrest.